MassimoStel/emoatlas/README.md

 **It is suggested to refer to the guides of the `Demos&Guides/` folder to understand how to use the package.**

 ## Acknowledgements
+The original version of EmoAtlas was written by [@AlfonsoSemeraro](https://github.com/alfonsosemeraro).

-Thanks to [@FinleyGibson](https://github.com/FinleyGibson), [@GiulioRossetti](https://github.com/GiulioRossetti) and [@RiccardoImprota](https://github.com/RiccardoImprota) for their contribution to the testing, debugging and refactoring this library.
+Thanks to [@FinleyGibson](https://github.com/FinleyGibson), [@GiulioRossetti](https://github.com/GiulioRossetti) and especially [@RiccardoImprota](https://github.com/RiccardoImprota) for their contribution to the testing, debugging and refactoring of this library.